 A great question!
 I think it’s really valuable for visitors because it takes the guess-work out of it.
 You won’t be walking into a busy, hot, crowded hawker centre and be overwhelmed by the hundreds of food choices.
 You’re taking straight to places that serve iconic, delicious meals and given recommendations on what to try and what to avoid, as well as learning about the origin of the dishes you eat.
 Also, it gets you out of those tourist areas people always visit.
 The Makan Bus is your chance to see the real Singapore, the Singapore I know and love.
 It’s a great way to have a genuinely local experience.

 Pro Tip: If you do go on the Makan Bus, don’t over-eat.
 I’d recommend going in a group or as a couple and, at each stop, just getting one or two dishes to share among you.
-Last thing you want to do is over-eat on the first stop and miss all the amazing food at the following stops!
+The last thing you want to do is over-eat on the first stop and miss all the amazing food at the following stops!
 Pace yourself, amigo.

 Phoebe Lee is a travel writer and award-winning blogger with a love for storytelling.
 Phoebe creates practical, fun and engaging written content designed to inspire and energise travel-lovers and dreamers.
 Follow her and Matt’s adventures at home and around the world, right here on Little Grey Box and through Instagram, Facebook and YouTube.